-These macaroni and cheese are entirely cooked on the stovetop using just one saucepan.
+This macaroni and cheese recipe is cooked entirely on the stovetop using just one saucepan.
 The broccoli is added to the pasta water during the last minute.
 The thick, cheesy sauce, always a kids’ favorite, is made with lots of sharp cheddar cheese.

 Follow the package directions for cooking the pasta al dente.
 Especially small pasta like elbow macaroni overcooks easily.
 To prevent the pasta from turning mushy in the sauce, it also helps to rinse it after cooking to remove the extra starch.